geosolutions-it/MapStore2/docs/user-guide/home-page.md

 # Home Page
 ***********

-In order to get started, let us take a look at the portal interface and get an idea of how to navigate around it.
+In order to get started, let's take a look at the portal interface and get an idea of how to navigate around it.
 First of all it's necessary to specify that the user can take advantage of different tools and sections according to his authentication in [MapStore](https://mapstore.geo-solutions.it/mapstore/#/).
 In particular, a user can access the [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) application by:

 * Anonymous user